|Value||Standard value is $10,000 for one year (exceptional applicants may be offered this scholarship at a higher value

 - pre-arrange a referee from the senior leadership team at the applicant’s school who is able to comment on the applicant’s eligibility and suitability for the scholarship (contact information - name, email address and phone number - for this referee will be required during the application process)

-- pre-arrange a referee from an appropriate community member who is able to comment on the applicant’s eligibility and suitability for the scholarship (contact information - name, email address and phone number - for this referee will be required during the application process)
+- pre-arrange a referee from an appropriate community member who is able to comment on the applicant’s eligibility and suitability for the scholarship (contact information - name, email address and phone number - for this referee will be required during the application process)*